Perfect holiday treats - Steamed Cranberry Pudding, Cranberry Nut Bars, Blue Cheese Cranberry Shortbreads

 Combine cheese and butter in a food processor and process until creamy.
 In a small bowl, combine flour, salt, and pepper.
 Add to cheese mixture, a little at a time, pulsing 4 to 5 times, or until mixture resembles coarse meal.

-Add dried cranberries and process just until moist clumps start to form.
-(If dough is not coming together to form clumps, add 1 tablespoon water and process until moist clumps start to form.)
+Add the dried cranberries and process just until moist clumps form.
+(If dough is not coming together to form clumps, add one tablespoon of water and process until moist clumps start to form.)

-Transfer dough to a large sheet of plastic wrap and knead gently until dough holds together.
-Shape dough into 5 x 2 1/2-inch log.
+Transfer the dough to a large sheet of plastic wrap and knead gently until the dough holds together—shape dough into a 5 x 2 1/2-inch log.
 Wrap in plastic wrap and refrigerate for 1 hour or up to 3 days.

-Preheat oven to 325° F. Line 2 large baking sheets with parchment paper or silicone baking sheet.
+Preheat oven to 325° F. Line 2 large baking sheets with parchment paper or a silicone baking sheet.
 Remove dough from refrigerator and unwrap; slice into 1/4-inch-thick rounds.
-Place rounds 2 inches apart on baking sheets and bake for 15 to 18 minutes, or until light golden brown; rotate pans halfway through baking time.
+Place rounds 2 inches apart on baking sheets and bake for 15 to 18 minutes, or until light golden brown; rotate the pans halfway through baking.

 Remove from oven and let cool on wire racks.
 (Recipe and image courtesy of Ocean Spray Cranberry Growers)